Is India Safe For Solo Female Travellers? My First-Day Scare & What I learnt

 Getting the train in India is definitely part of the Indian backpacking experience.

 Trains are generally safe and well-patrolled.
-I recommend booking a seat in an all-female compartment where possible or opting for higher classes like AC 2-tier or AC 3-tier to help enhance your safety and comfort.
+I recommend booking a seat in an all-female compartment, where possible or opting for higher classes like AC 2-tier or AC 3-tier to help enhance your safety and comfort.

-I found trains extremely difficult to book through the IRCTC website because I didnโt have an Indian mobile number, so if you plan to take the trains regularly through India then itโs probably better to get a local SIM over an e-SIM.
+I found trains extremely difficult to book through the IRCTC website because I didn’t have an Indian mobile number, so if you plan to take the trains regularly through India, then it’s probably better to get a local SIM over an e-SIM.

-Alternatively, you can get your hostel to help book you a train, or book a seat through 12go Asia (you will pay a premium booking here, and not all routes will be available on this website, however, I found it to be much more convenient than directly through the IRCTC website).
+Alternatively, you can get your hostel to help book you a train, or book a seat through 12go Asia (you will pay a premium booking fee here, and not all routes will be available on this website).

 Bus

+Another great transport option (and my preferred method) is the overnight buses.
 They connect many cities and towns, sometimes offering routes that the train system does not cover.

 You can book overnight buses through the Red Bus website or 12go Asia.
 I highly recommend booking the luxury bus option, as most of these will have a nice, clean toilet on board (my favourite bus service was the Mahalaxmi bus service).

-However, I have spoken to other women who said they felt safer on trains than on buses so itโs important for you to think about whatโs best for you!
+However, I have spoken to other women who said they felt safer on trains than on buses, so it’s important for you to think about what’s best for you!

-When getting a tuk-tuk ride or an Uber to these spots I would highly recommend asking your driver to wait with you until your bus arrives.
+When getting a tuk-tuk ride or an Uber to these spots, I would highly recommend asking your driver to wait with you until your bus arrives.

-The buses are also a perfect option if you are more of a spontaneous traveller as they donโt need to be booked so far in advance.
+The buses are also a perfect option if you are more of a spontaneous traveller, as they don’t need to be booked so far in advance.

 Be mindful of transport departure and arrival times